The big fall

 Concussions

 Concussions are also a type of internal head injury.
-A concussion is the temporary loss of
+A concussion is the

 normal brain function due to an injury.
 Repeated concussions can result in permanent injury